AyrA/LegacyServices/Docs/Message.18.md

 ## Protocol usage

 Client sends a command, and the server replies with a success or error message.
-Multiple commands can be sent in succession.
+Multiple commands can be sent in succession, and it's up to the client to disconnect.
+The server may disconnect after sufficient idle time.

 ## Security considerations